Thomas J. Wright (American scholar)

-Thomas J. Wright is an Irish international relations scholar that served as Senior Director for Strategic Planning at the United States National Security Council (NSC) in the Biden administration.
+Thomas J. Wright is an Irish/American international relations scholar who served as Senior Director for Strategic Planning at the United States National Security Council (NSC) in the Biden administration.
 He was part of a team instrumental in putting together the 2022 U.S. National Security Strategy, released in October 2022.

 Education

 Wright holds a BA in history (1996) and a MA in comparative politics (1997) from University College Dublin, a M.Phil. from University of Cambridge (1999), and a PhD in government (international relations) from Georgetown University (2007).
 His thesis is titled Great Power Responses to Threat Transitions and the Legitimacy Burden: U.S. Soviet Relations 1943–1950.
 At University College Dublin, he was the Auditor of the Literary and Historical Society for the 1998-9 Session.

 Career

 Prior to joining the NSC, Wright was a senior fellow and director of the Center on the United States and Europe at the Brookings Institution.

 Between 2008 and 2011, he was executive director of studies at the Chicago Council of Global Affairs.

 Wright has served as a predoctoral fellow at Harvard's Belfer Center and a postdoctoral fellow at the Princeton Institute for International and Regional Studies.
 He has also taught at the University of Chicago's Harris School for Public Policy.